tylertravismya/cli/README.md

 app_generate <yaml_file>
 ```

 Generates an application using the directives of a YAML file.

-This YAML files allows the listing of
-one ore more application directives including a model identifier, technology stack identifier, Git options and more.
+This YAML file allows the description of an application generation directive including a model identifier, technology stack identifier, Git options and more.

+A model identifier can be either a model YAML file or an ID of an already published model file.

 #### Example:

-To generate multiple applications using the directives of a YAML file:
+To generate an application using the directives of a YAML file:

 ```
 realmethods_cli app_generate ./sample.yamls/generate.apps.yml